 The upside of allowing her to raise the chicks with the flock is that the broody hen is allowed to interact with the flock as usual.
 This allows the chicks to be integrated a little easier as well.

 However, the downside to this is that the chicks are less protected from predators.
 And because chicks can only eat starter feed, this means the whole flock has to go with starter feed.

 That can become very expensive, very quickly.

 However, if you decide to keep the mother hen and her chicks separate, they miss out on interacting with the rest of the flock.
-But the chicks are better protected from predators.
-And you have to feed less birds starter feed which is much easier on your wallet.
+However, the chicks are better protected from predators.
+And you have to feed fewer birds starter feed which is much easier on your wallet.